Hong Kong Holidays

 For priceless views hop aboard the historic Star Ferry for a bargain ride across Victoria Harbour to Kowloon.
 Here, the district of Tsim Sha Tsui is a bazaar of shops, stalls, markets and malls while neon-bathed Mong Kok includes the popular Ladies’ Market and a ton of shopping streets, some dedicated to a single product.

 A world away from the city’s hectic pace are Hong Kong’s laid-back outlying islands, including Lamma, with its rolling hills, scattered beaches, quaint villages and walking trails; and Lantau Island, with the enormous Tian Tan Buddha, Tai O fishing village and Hong Kong Disneyland theme park.
-Also, within easy reach, by road or ferry, is the historic ex-Portuguese territory of Macao.

 Perfect as a standalone destination, Hong Kong is easily combined with a variety of Far East cities and beach resorts.
 Stopovers in the Middle East are also possible.